RadwaSaleh/react-notes/Styling Components.md

 - CSS Modules:
-    - “CSS files in which all class names and animation names are scoped locally by default”.
+    - "CSS files in which all class names and animation names are scoped locally by default".

 - Inline Styling: more and duplicate code
 - Dynamic Styling